carlosaicrag/johns_barber_shop/README.md

 * rails db:setup
 * rails db:migrate
 * rails db:seed
-* rails s on a new tap
+* rails s on a new terminal tab
-* npm start on another new tab
+* npm start on another new terminal tab

-* let's make a cool app
+* let's make a cool app!